 Step 3: Extract the zip file downloaded in the last step.
 You’ll see a file with a .FIR extension.
 Move this file over to the root folder of your SD card.

-Note: Make sure you’ve formatted the card beforehand or that no important data is on the card during the update.
+Note: Ensure you’ve formatted the card beforehand or that no critical data is on the card during the update.

-Step 4: Start your camera and go over to the firmware settings (colour-coded yellow).
+Step 4: Start your camera and review the firmware settings (colour-coded yellow).

 Step 6: Wait for the process to finish.
 It typically takes about 5-10 minutes.
 Don’t touch any buttons or turn off your camera during the update.